-Selling a Home in Wyoming After the Divorce Settlement
+Selling a Home After the Divorce Settlement Wyoming

-Once the divorce is finalized and assets are divided, there is only one person in charge of the home sale.
-This means no conflicts when making decisions in relation to the home sale in Wyoming.
+Once the divorce is finalized and assets are divided, there is only one person in charge of the Wyoming home sale.
+This means no conflicts when making decisions in relation to the home sale.